 The scene is so eerie, I wouldn’t be surprised if a headless horseman came galloping towards me out of the trees.
 And, is it my imagination, or do the curls of mist hanging in the air look like fingers beckoning me towards an ungodly demise?

-Ok, I may have read too many Stephen King novels, but there genuinely is a creepy atmosphere to the world I’m riding through.
+Ok, I may have read too many Stephen King novels, but they’re genuinely is a creepy atmosphere to the world I’m riding through.
 I’ve no doubt that feeling is heightened by a lack of engine noise coming from the electric Harley-Davidson LiveWire I’m riding.

-What I can hear is subtle: The sound of tyres caressing the road, the rolling of a belt drive, and an electric whir from the bike’s powertrain.
+What I can hear is subtle: The sound of tyres caressing the road, the rolling of a belt-drive, and an electric whir from the bike’s powertrain.
 But alongside those delicate sounds, my ears pick up the wind gently whipping past my helmet, the rustle of the trees lining the roadside, and even the wing flaps of a startled pheasant that doesn’t hear me approach.

 Of course, all these sounds would usually be drowned out by the din of an internal combustion engine, but without it, I feel more exposed to the environment I’m riding through than ever before.
-I can imagine on a warm summer’s day this would be a liberating, perhaps even life affirming experience.
+I can imagine on a warm summer’s day this would be a liberating, perhaps even life-affirming experience.

 But as I plough forward into nothingness, it’s all rather unnerving.
 It’s not a feeling I’ve experienced on a motorcycle before, but then I’m not riding just any bike.
 The Harley-Davidson LiveWire is the first all-electric machine to roll off a major motorcycle manufacturer’s production line, and in doing so, it caused quite a stir.